centreon/centreon-documentation/versioned_docs/version-23.10/migrate/poller-display-to-remote-server.md

 2020-10-20T10:42:23+02:00 [ERROR]: No route found for “POST /centreon/api/latest/platform/topology”
 ```

 > Your Centreon target version is invalid.
-It should be greater or equal to 21.04.
+It should be greater than or equal to 21.04.

-6. Add rights to centreon database user to use **LOAD DATA INFILE** command:
+6. Add rights for the centreon database user to use the **LOAD DATA INFILE** command:

     ``` SQL
     GRANT FILE on *.* to 'centreon'@'localhost';